 About the Position

 This position is located at the Department of State in the Bureau of Global Talent Management’s Global Community Liaison Office (GTM/GCLO) in Washington, D.C.
-The incumbent of this position contributes to accomplishing GCLO’s overall mission by developing CLO program policy, advising management officials in Washington and at overseas posts, and providing policy guidance, mentoring, information and training to CLO Coordinators.
-The Program Coordinator receives supervision from a Division Chief and provides day-to-day assistance to the CLO Program Specialist, a contract Program Assistant, and provides guidance to the 400+ CLOs around the world.
+The incumbent of this position contributes to accomplishing GCLO’s overall mission by providing employees and family members with the resources, programs, and services to assist in a successful unaccompanied tour and in navigating the challenges of a post evacuation.
+The Program Coordinator receives supervision from a Division Chief and provides day-to-day management of GCLO’s unaccompanied tours and evacuations program.

-The Program Coordinator (CLO) in Global Community Liaison Office (GTM/GCLO), GS-13 is an Excepted Service, full-time, Schedule A, two-year limited appointment, with potential to be extended up to a maximum of five years; GS-13 is the full performance level for this position.
+The Program Coordinator (Unaccompanied Tours and Evacuations) is a GS-12/13 Excepted Service, full-time, Schedule A, two-year limited appointment, with potential to be extended up to a maximum of five years; GS-13 is the full performance level for this position.
 This appointment is not in the Competitive Service.
-The selected candidate will receive a two-year Non-Career term appointment with benefits, for up to five years, including Federal Employees Retirement System (FERS), Thrift Savings Plan (TSP), Federal Employees’ Group Life Insurance (FEGLI), and Federal Employees Health Benefits (FEHB).
+The selected candidate will receive a two-year non-career term appointment with benefits for up to five years, including Federal Employees Retirement System (FERS), Thrift Savings Plan (TSP), Federal Employees’ Group Life Insurance (FEGLI), and Federal Employees Health Benefits (FEHB).
 GTM/GCLO offers workplace flexibilities for all GCLO staff.
-This position is based in Washington DC and is currently not eligible for a Domestic Employee Teleworking Overseas (DETO) agreement.
+This position is based in Washington, D.C., and is currently not eligible for a Domestic Employee Teleworking Overseas (DETO) agreement.

-The Global Community Liaison Office (GCLO) was established in 1978 as the Family Liaison Office (FLO) to improve the quality of life of FS employees and their family members.
-The office recently changed its name to Global Community Liaison Office (GTM/GCLO) and continues to assist both employees and family members in the areas of family member employment, education, crisis support, unaccompanied tours, and expeditious naturalization.
+GCLO was established in 1978 as the Family Liaison Office (FLO) to improve the quality of life of Foreign Service employees and their family members.
+The office changed its name to the Global Community Liaison Office in 2021 and continues to assist both employees and family members in the areas of family member employment, education, crisis support, unaccompanied tours, and expeditious naturalization.
 GTM/GCLO also provides support to evacuees from overseas missions, is the functional office for the worldwide Community Liaison Office program, and organizes Washington, D.C., and overseas training workshops annually.
 GTM/GCLO produces a variety of publications and electronic media, and its staff participate in numerous presentations in Foreign Service Institute (FSI) courses, to other agency personnel, and to post communities overseas.
 Further information about GTM/GCLO is available via www.state.gov/gclo.

 - U.S. citizenship.